PhillHenry/accelerate_devops/hugo/content/blog/project_tickbox.md

 date = 2025-10-22T14:38:10+01:00
 +++

-Technology rarely makes or breaks projects; people and processes do.
-Context matters but a successful project should have the following:

-### People

-The important thing to remember is that IT projects rarely flounder because of the technology.
-The problem is generally the wrong people in the wrong positions.

-1. __Hire good developers__

-This is a really important one so why is it relatively rare?
-Well, partly because hiring managers generally don't know what a good developer looks like and partly because good developers are expensive.

-Good developers can generally spot each other so have your best devs lead the interview process.

-Good devs also tend to be expensive so our advice is to hire __fewer but better__ developers.
-You'll also reduce communication overhead which is a huge productivity killer.

-2. __Eat your own dog food__

-If the people building the product are not the people maintaining it, guess what?
-They'll build a product where maintenance is not the most important property and instead prioritise getting a product out the door.
-That's just human nature.
-This was rampant in the outsourcing craze of the early 2000s.
-These days, staff are generally __embedded__ in the development team if work is outsourced to a third party.

-3. __Quality requirements__

-Work tickets need:
-- to be first approved by the people implementing them
-- to be as accurate as possible
-- to have acceptance criteria that define what 'done' means.

-There's often horse trading between the implementers and the business when agreeing on what exactly a ticket includes.
-So, in this most human of tech processes, emotional safety is key.

-4. __Emotional safety__

-Steve Jobs once [said](https://www.goodreads.com/quotes/8586131-it-doesn-t-make-sense-to-hire-smart-people-and-then):  "It doesn't make sense to hire smart people and then tell them what to do.
-We hire smart people so they can tell us what to do."

-Upper management need to listen to the troops.
-It takes more than one-off away days to facilitate this.
-Instead there must be regular stakeholder involvement, preferably daily.
-A lot of __Agile practices__ advocate this so if you're not employing at least some of these principles (retrospective, sprint planning etc), you really should.

-5. __Say 'no' to silos__

-'Scrum master' is a role not a job.

-'DevOps' is a discipline not a team.

-The more you silo people, the more corner cases will slip through the cracks.

-6. __Regular back-and-forth__

-Show-and-tells, burn down charts, retrospectives - these are all ways to ensure people are aligned.
-There should never be any surprises in the timelines if __communication__ is done properly.

-7. __Autonomy__

-Obviously, there needs to be some orchestration but a conductor tells his lead violinist *what* to play not *how* to play it.
-Give teams their requirements but let them decide how to implement them.

-### Process

-1. __Automated regression tests__

-You'll be hard pressed to find an open source project without __continuous integration__ but I still see some in industry.
-Regression tests are the single best way to ensure a code base is resilient.

-2. __Logging__

-Good logging is the key to effective maintenance.
-It's also the first thing to be neglected if the devs are not the maintainers (see "Eat your own dog food").

-3. __Fail fast__

-Don't be scared to experiment.
-It often takes less time to try something than to have a series of meetings about it.
-If it fails, great, you learned something.
-In Agile methodologies, this is called a __spike__.

-4. __Documentation__

-It's rare in a busy organisation for somebody to go back to tech documentation and update it.
-You just have to accept that in most cases, devs don't have the time and professional documenters rarely have the low level insight.
-However, documentation can be generated by the test suite (see above).
-If you want to know more, search for __Behaviour Driven Development__ and see how many free tools keep both code and docs in lock-step.

-This is not an exhaustive list and we're happy to hear others' points of view.
-But as a minimum, projects should have the above.
+**What Successful IT Projects Have in Common**

+Technology rarely sinks a project - people and processes do.
+Most IT failures can be traced not to flawed tools or frameworks, but to mismatched roles, poor communication, and missing feedback loops.
+Context always matters, but most successful projects share some universal traits.

+---

+### **People**

+#### **Hire Great Developers**
+This one’s obvious but still surprisingly rare.
+Why?
+Because hiring managers often don’t know what a good developer looks like - and good developers are expensive.

+The best way around this is to have your strongest developers lead the hiring process.
+Skilled engineers can recognize other skilled engineers.
+And while great developers may cost more, hiring fewer but better ones reduces communication overhead - a major drag on productivity.
+Google has shown that smaller, stronger teams almost always move faster.

+#### **Eat Your Own Dog Food**
+If the people building the product aren’t the ones maintaining it, you can bet maintenance won’t be the top priority.
+It’s human nature to prioritize getting something out the door when you don’t have to live with its quirks later.
+This was a major pitfall of early-2000s outsourcing.
+These days, staff are generally embedded in the development team if work is outsourced to a third party.

+#### **Define Quality Requirements Clearly**
+Every work ticket should:
+- Be reviewed and approved by the people implementing it
+- Contain accurate and complete information
+- Include acceptance criteria that define what “done” really means

+Negotiating ticket details is part of the process.
+That negotiation works best when the team feels psychologically safe - free to question assumptions and push back when something doesn’t make sense.

+#### **Build Emotional Safety**
+Steve Jobs once said, *“It doesn’t make sense to hire smart people and then tell them what to do.
+We hire smart people so they can tell us what to do.”*

+If you want smart people to speak up, leadership needs to listen - regularly.
+One-off away days won’t cut it.
+Daily stakeholder engagement is key.
+Agile practices like retrospectives and sprint planning formalize this, but the underlying principle is simple: communication should be continuous, not occasional.

+#### **Say No to Silos**
+“Scrum Master” is a role, not a job title.
+“DevOps” is a mindset, not a separate team.

+The more you silo responsibilities, the more corner cases slip through the cracks.
+Keep communication lines open and responsibilities shared.

+#### **Maintain Regular Feedback Loops**
+Show-and-tells, burndown charts, retrospectives - these aren’t just Agile rituals; they’re tools for alignment.
+When communication works, no one should ever be surprised by project timelines or deliverables.

+#### **Encourage Autonomy**
+A conductor doesn’t tell the lead violinist *how* to play - only *what* to play.
+The same goes for software teams.
+Give teams clear goals, then trust them to decide how best to achieve them.

+---

+### **Process**

+#### **Automate Regression Testing**
+Continuous integration is now standard in open source, but surprisingly still spotty in some industries.
+Automated regression tests are the best defense against code rot and unintended side effects.
+They keep your codebase resilient as it evolves.

+#### **Log Everything**
+Good logging is essential for effective maintenance.
+It’s also the first thing neglected when developers don’t maintain their own code - another reason to “eat your own dog food.”
+Comprehensive logs turn debugging from guesswork into diagnosis.

+#### **Fail Fast**
+Don’t overanalyze when a quick prototype will do.
+Often, it takes less time to try something than to debate it in meetings.
+If it fails, you’ve learned something valuable.
+Agile calls this a “spike” - a short, focused experiment to validate an idea.

+#### **Keep Documentation Alive**
+Documentation has a tendency to drift out of sync with reality.
+Developers rarely have time to update it, and professional documenters rarely have deep technical insight.
+One solution: let your test suite generate documentation.
+Behaviour-Driven Development (BDD) tools can keep code and documentation in lockstep, automatically reflecting the current state of the system.

+---

+### **Final Thoughts**

+Every successful project balances people, process, and technology - but the first two matter most.
+Hire fewer, smarter developers.
+Give them autonomy, safety, and accountability.
+Back them up with automation, communication, and feedback loops.

+The tools will change.
+The principles won’t.